firatio/laravel-rest-api-demo/README.md

 - Users cannot register with invalid password
 - Users cannot register with the same email address again

+## Login Tests
+- Unregistered users cannot log in
+- Registered users can log in
+- Unauthenticated users cannot see user information
+- Logged in users can see user information
+- Logged in users can log out
+- Unauthenticated users cannot log out

 ## API Endpoints
 ### Registration
 - POST api/register
-    - 201 if successful, return ID of the registered user
+    - 201 Success, return ID of the registered user
-    - 400 if validation fails
+    - 400 Validation fails

+### Login
+- POST api/login
+    - 401 Credentials do not match a user
+    - 200 Success, return token of the logged in user

+- GET api/user
+    - 401 User is not authenticated
+    - 200 Success, return email of the logged in user

+- POST api/logout
+    - 401 User is not authenticated
+    - 204 Success